 Phase one consisted of two components: mapping/prospecting and a soil sampling program.
 The purpose of the soiling program was to gather data on areas that had little to no historical coverage.
 The mapping and prospecting component was carried out in order to follow up/extend historical showings and get a more detailed idea of the structure of the mineralized zones.
 The entirety of the soiling and prospecting programs focused in proximity to five main showings: Ackbar, Point, Olson, Jena and Juba.
 These areas were focused on because of the interesting historical results and very little coverage or extension.

 Phase two involved following up on and augmenting coverage of soil anomalies identified from the earlier program.
 Prospecting of each anomalous area and obtaining orientations of the mineralized findings were the objectives of this phase.

-During the fall of 2020 and winter of 2021 two drill programs were carried out, funded by option partner SKRR Resources, for a total of 4655m in 30 holes.
-The second drill program was designed to follow-up the success of the initial 2981m - 18 hole program.
+During the fall of 2020 through winter of 2022 three drill programs were carried out, funded by option partner SKRR Resources, for a total of 6522m in 40 holes.
 Highlights of the drill programs include:

 - New discovery of a near surface continuous mineralization at the Point Lake Zone

 - Confirmation and extension of high-grade gold at the Olson Zone

 - New discoveries at Jena and Michael's Lake zones

 - Wide intercepts of near surface mineralization at the Siskin Zone